Usability testing software, the key to a great user experience

 - understanding the ‘hows’ and ‘whys’ behind actions

 Mixpanel also boasts a messaging and testing solution that lets you conduct A/B tests and send targeted messages to users based on the real-time feedback they provide you via interactions with your products.

-You can start on a free plan to get the sense of how Mixpanel works, and upgrade as you grow.
+You can start on a free plan to get a sense of how Mixpanel works and upgrade as you grow.

 2. Google Analytics

-Google Analytics is every marketer’s go-to tool for website analytics.
-It allows you to check your conversion rates, find your best performing and underperforming landing pages, discover traffic sources as well as get insights about your visitors.
-While it might be slightly complicated at times, it gives you an ocean of possibilities when it comes to web analysis and reporting.
+As every marketer’s go-to tool for website analytics, Google Analytics allows you to check your conversion rates, find your best- and under-performing landing pages, discover traffic sources, as well as get insights about your visitors.
+While it might be slightly complicated at times, this tool provides an ocean of possibilities when it comes to web analysis and reporting.